Stefal/rtkbase/README.md

 Other images are available in the ./images folder.

 ## Ready to flash release:
-A ready to flash image is available for Orange Pi Zero SBC : [Armbian_22.02 bullseye current 5.15.24](https://rtkbase.eu/armbian_rtkbase/Armbian_22.02.0-trunk_Orangepizero_bullseye_current_5.15.24_minimal.zip)
+A ready to flash image is available for Orange Pi Zero SBC : [Armbian_RTKBase](https://github.com/Stefal/build/releases/latest)

-If you use a Raspberry Pi, thanks to [jancelin](https://github.com/jancelin), you can download a ready to flash iso file [here](https://github.com/jancelin/pi-gen/releases).
+If you use a Raspberry Pi, thanks to [jancelin](https://github.com/jancelin), you can download a ready to flash iso file [here](https://github.com/jancelin/pi-gen/releases/latest).

 ## Easy installation:
 + Connect your gnss receiver to your raspberry pi/orange pi/....